Ben Franks: International career

 On 26 October 2008, Franks was selected for the All Blacks end of year tour squad to travel to Hong Kong, England, Ireland, Scotland and Wales.
 He became Aranui High School's first ever All Black when he played against Munster at Thomond Park.

 He started the first match of the Pacific Nations Cup against Samoa in June 2009 with a close victory, winning 17–16.
 He then played the final match of the tournament against Tonga, but did not score a point even though New Zealand won 47–25.

 Franks played his first match of 2010 in a test match at Yarrow Stadium against Ireland.
 The All Black's won by a triumphant 66–28 and Franks got his first ever try for the All Blacks.
 He also played a week later in the All Black's victory over Wales in Dunedin.

-His test performance won him a spot in the All Black's line up to face South Africa in the first match of the 2010 Tri-Nations tournament.
+His test performance won him a spot in the All Blacks line up to face South Africa in the first match of the 2010 Tri-Nations tournament.
 He played again against South Africa a week later and twice against Australia in the following weeks.
 He played the penultimate match against South Africa but was left out of the team for the final match against Australia and his place taken by his brother Owen.

 He started off 2011 with a friendly against Fiji followed by wins over South Africa and Australia in the 2011 Tri-Nations tournament.
 He played in the penultimate loss to South Africa and was subsequently replaced by brother Owen once again.